-Your new Encore® Azaleas want to bloom and bloom – and it’s just the right amount of sunlight (4 to 6 hours), which will keep those stunning blossoms in production through fall.
+Your new Encore Azaleas want to bloom and bloom – and it’s just the right amount of sunlight (4 to 6 hours), which will keep those stunning blossoms in production through fall.
 Ideally, you want morning sun and afternoon shade protection.
 Consider also high shifting or filtered light, where dappled sun shines through high, thin branches like pine trees.
-As the earth moves during the day, sunlight comes in and out, giving Encore® Azaleas an accumulation of light perfect for leaf growth to occur, followed by those colorful flowers.
+As the earth moves during the day, sunlight comes in and out, giving Encore Azaleas an accumulation of light perfect for leaf growth to occur, followed by those colorful flowers.

 The direction your home faces may also help you decide the best spot for your Encore Azaleas:

-- South-facing landscapes generally are hot, receiving more intense sun, so look for elements in the landscape that will offer your Encore Azaleas afternoon shade protection.
+- South-facing landscapes generally are hot and receive more intense sun, so look for elements in the landscape that will offer your Encore Azaleas afternoon shade protection.